kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Ithaca College; worked as a lighting tech for Fires, Dancing at Lughnasa, The Shape of Things and Violet.

 ## Art (Sculpture, Painting, Drawing, Digital, 3D Modelling, CAD, beginnings of programming...)
-- I worked on putting together hundreds of fluorescent lamps over Thanksgiving break for my friend's fine art lighting installation (LA) for the show Light Sensitive
+- I worked on putting together hundreds of fluorescent lamps over Thanksgiving break for my friend's fine art lighting installation (LA) for the show Light Sensitive.
 - Art Director's Guild (Tuesday nights live drawing).
 I also took part in one Art Director's Guild gallery show where three of my artworks were featured (LA).
+Mimi, the head of the Guild at the time, was a great mentor to me.
 - Animation Guild (Jon's perspective class and many of Gnass's live drawing classes; Gnass teaches animators at Disney and Dreamworks)(LA)
 - Dr. Sketchy's (took part in their 72 hour long weekends of live drawing; anyone remember Turkish nights themed drawing as well?
 Put on by the artists at [Titmouse](https://en.wikipedia.org/wiki/Titmouse,_Inc.))
 (LA)
 - Bob Kato's workshops (did those before I realized I didn't enjoy costume drawing as much) (LA)
 - I was also part of the Los Feliz Drawing Club.
 That was pretty fun, and they had heard of the [place I am from, which is kind of rare in LA.](https://en.wikipedia.org/wiki/Trinidad_and_Tobago) (LA)
-- Concept Design Academy (took a bunch of digital painting classes there and Visual Communication and workshops, which involved a trip to the Tank Museum) (LA)
+- Concept Design Academy (took a bunch of digital painting classes there and Visual Communication and workshops, which involved a trip to the Tank Museum).
+[Robh Ruppel](https://en.wikipedia.org/wiki/Robh_Ruppel)'s workshop left a huge impression on me (LA)
-- Red Engine School (took a bunch of digital painting classes there, eg Character Design, Environment Design, Worldbuilding) (LA)
+- Red Engine School (took a bunch of digital painting classes there, eg Character Design, Environment Design, Worldbuilding).
+[Patrick Hanenberger](http://www.patrickhanenberger.com/blog)'s Worldbuilding workshop left a huge impression on me (LA)
 - Foundation Arts (took a bunch of painting, charcoal and sight size drawing classes there; school is closed) (LA)
 - Studio Arts (took a bunch of vfx and digital 3D classes there; I took all the Modo and Vectorworks classes, Zbrush, Maya, Digital Sketching classes and learned some Typography in Illustrator.
 I also learned Rhino, which is still my go-to software for mock-ups.
 Learned about Renderman).
 Got first taste of scripting in Rhino+Modo class.
 (LA)
 - David Simon Sculpting studio (he's awesome and runs a workshop once a year in Rome.
 A lot of art+tech people enjoy his classes!
 He gave me one of the best pieces of advice, ever, which is that as long as you invest in yourself, you will be okay.
 I still follow this advice!)
 (LA)
 - I also took a couple workshops with Spiderzero, who works for [Del Toro](https://en.wikipedia.org/wiki/Guillermo_del_Toro).
 He was also originally a web programmer.
+His life advice left a huge impression on me; very wise guy.
 - Gnomon (took one sculpting class there) (LA)
 - I also attended a Duralene workshop at Carter Sexton in Noho (LA).
 Duralene is this awesome material that you can layer texture onto.
 I may have also taken a super sculpey class there (I forget).